New Zealand's Lifestyle, From Foreign Eyes

 As I said, nothing is perfect.
 You want the easy job?
 You gotta work for it!

 I get to speak every day the language that I studied for ten years.
 As you know I’m a Spanish speaker.
-Living in an English speaking country has given me enough knowledge to go for it and start a blog in two languages!
+Living in an English speaking country has given me enough knowledge to go for it and start this blog!

 7. The Islands chilled vibe